 I’m from old smokehouses made out of logs, with dirt floors.

 I’m from a time and place that will never be the same.

-I am from big family reunions, memories of Aunt Pearl, Aunt Hallie, and her sister Aunt Ida, all of those Rainey's, Parker's, and Young's that whose faces and memories I cherish.
+I am from big family reunions, memories of Aunt Pearl, Aunt Hallie, and her sister Aunt Ida, all of those Rainey's, Parker's, and Young's that whose faces and memories I mourn.